Sauceforge/Saucery/Saucery.NuGet/README.md

 2. Optionally adds `.csproj` files found on disk that are not registered in the solution (`--scan-unregistered`)
 3. Filters to projects with `<SauceryNuGetOptIn>true</SauceryNuGetOptIn>`
 4. Removes any projects listed in `--exclude-projects`
+5. Reads `saucery.nuget.json` from the solution directory and merges its `excludePackages` with any `--exclude-packages` CLI values
+6. For each project, reads any `<SauceryNuGetExclude>` elements from the `.csproj` and merges them with the global exclusion list
-5. Finds all `PackageReference` entries, skipping any listed in `--exclude-packages`
+7. Finds all `PackageReference` entries, skipping any in the effective exclusion list
-6. Resolves the next version using `NuGet.Versioning`
+8. Resolves the next version using `NuGet.Versioning`
-7. Updates the `.csproj` file (preserving encoding and BOM)
+9. Updates the `.csproj` file (preserving encoding and BOM)
-8. Optionally updates `<PackageVersion>`
+10. Optionally updates `<PackageVersion>`

 ---